Pre-requisites

 PyKonal

-Then, download Pykonal from https://github.com/malcolmw/pykonal.
-Pykonal is the package we will use for computing the P- and S-wave travel times.
-Once downloaded and unpacked, go to Pykonal’s root folder and run:
+pykonal is the package we will use for computing the P- and S-wave travel times (https://github.com/malcolmw/pykonal).
+Install it with pip:

 $ pip install seisbench